Crises of Communication: Sustainability and Trumpism

 This requires some explanation:

 - Self-Referential: Systems create their own elements through their own operations.
+In fact, they are operations.
 In social systems, these elements are not people but communications.
 Each communication refers back to the system, reaffirming its boundaries and identity.

 - Autopoiesis: Systems are autopoietic, meaning they are self-producing.
 They continuously reproduce the communications that sustain them, distinguishing themselves from their environment.
 This process enables a system to maintain coherence and adapt to changes.